Environmental Impact of Breastfeeding

 Exclusive breastfeeding is a natural child spacer.
 The contraceptive effect of exclusive and unrestricted breastfeeding offers 98% protection against another pregnancy in the first six months.
 Often, continued breastfeeding will postpone return of fertility for a year or longer.
 When mothers delay the return of their menstrual cycles they use fewer menstrual products which end up in landfills or incinerators.

-While breastfeeding is a wondrous act of nurturing between parent and child, it also has an enormous impact on the global ecosystem.
-Breastfeeding supports a healthier planet.
 More information on the environmental effects of breastfeeding vs formula feeding can be found in Formula for Disaster: weighing the impact of formula feeding vs breastfeeding on environment © BPNI / IBFAN Asia 2014 Authors: Alison Linnecar, Arun Gupta, JP Dadhich and Nupur Bidla

 Please consider supporting LLLC.